Universal Sample Complexity Bounds in Quantum Learning Theory via Fisher Information Matrix

-We repeat this measurement independently $M$ times, obtaining sequence of outcomes $\vb*{x}=(x_{1},x_{2},\cdots , x_{M})$.
-Let $n_{x}$ denotes the number of times outcome $x$ occurs, with $\sum_{x=0}^{4^{n}-1}n_{x}=M$.
-As shown in the Appendix Sec. \ref{appensec:assumption}, the log-likelihood associated with the measurement statistics satisfies the standard regularity conditions (A1)–(A2).
-In addition, the MLE of the Pauli eigenvalues is given by
+We perform this measurement independently $M$ times, obtaining a sequence of outcomes $\vb*{x}=(x_{1},x_{2},\cdots , x_{M})$.
+Let $n_{x}$ denote the number of occurrences of outcome $x$, with $\sum_{x=0}^{4^{n}-1}n_{x}=M$.
+As shown in Appendix ~\ref{appensec:assumption}, the log-likelihood associated with the measurement statistics satisfies the standard regularity conditions (A1)–(A2).
+Under these conditions, the MLE of the Pauli eigenvalues is given by